 This is a media player for the Nintendo Wii console.
 It allows smooth playback of any popular audio that is in any format, such as DVD, SD, or other internet sources.
 It supports the majority of audio formats.

-This is a simple homebrew app that allows you to check the exact battery power and usage.
-Most consoles display an estimate of battery power but do not provide information on usage depending on the game one is playing or the quality of graphics displayed.
+This is a simple homebrew app that allows you to check the same battery power and usage.
+Most consoles display an estimate of battery power but do not provide information on use depending on the game one is playing or the graphics’ quality.
 Some games utilize more power than others.
-Games with higher-quality displays and graphics consume more power than those with lower quality.
+Games with higher-quality displays and graphics consume more power than those with a lower rate.

 This is e extensible cheat engine and cheats manager for the Nintendo switch.
 It is also a save file editor and save file manager for the horizon.